cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 # **Executive Summary:**
-  Modern infrastructure enables adversaries to disable/disrupt entire companies or agencies with one single cyber attack.
+&nbsp; Modern infrastructure enables adversaries to disable/disrupt entire companies or agencies with one single cyber attack.
 This problem amplifies when a single company dominates specific industries or services, such as banking, healthcare, agriculture and food.
 This paper will attempt to help create a recommendation theory in cybersecurity to this known issue.
 The newly created theory will help to address cyber security risks associated with highly consolidated industries and horizontal software assimilation such as EPIC or CrowdStrike.
 For exmple, if company A produces 75% of poultry for a nation, what would happen if company A is compromised due to a cyber attack?
 How long could a company remain inoperable or completely shut down which would impact the people who rely on those services globally?
 <br/>
-  The risk to National Security&mdash;and stability, for that matter&mdash;is clear.
+&nbsp; The risk to National Security&mdash;and stability, for that matter&mdash;is clear.
 Addressing this new risk is important when the Federal Trade Commission examines mergers and acquisitions between large companies in addition to companies accounting for this risk in the decision-making process.
 <br/>
-  This paper will assess past incidents and use analogous examples to create evidence for use in a NIST CSWP.
+&nbsp; This paper will assess past incidents and use analogous examples to create evidence for use in a NIST CSWP.
 This paper will also propose addendums to the Sherman Act, the Federal Trade Commission Act, or Clayton Act.

 ### Objectives:
 - Conduct case study on CrowdStrike incident